 Getting information from the government

-The law gives you certain rights to access information held by government departments and other public bodies and officials:
+You have the right to access certain information held by government departments and other public bodies and officials:

 - Information that’s about you – The Privacy Act 1993 gives you the right to access information that government and private-sector organisations hold about you (for example, your Work and Income file) and to ask for the information to be corrected if it’s wrong.

 - Other government information (“official information”) – The Official Information Act 1982 gives the public the right to have access to government documents and information, unless the government has a good reason to withhold it.
 For example, journalists, as well as advocacy groups and social-justice activists, often use the Official Information Act to get access to government information that’s relevant to their work or areas of concern.
-The Local Government Official Information and Meetings Act 1987 provides a similar scheme for getting information from local councils.
+You can also get information from your local council under the Local Government Official Information and Meetings Act 1987.